 Join Stephen Maye as he walks you through getting a handle on your project's risks.
 This video features a presentation on identifying potential risks, detailed risk analysis and risk avoidance and mitigation techniques as well as some more intimate conversations with Stephen on his experiences with risk.

 Just because you are working in a waterfall organization doesn't mean you can't be Agile.
 Join Dave Prior as he walks you through a case study on implementing Scrum in a waterfall environment.
 He offers some key practices and data points that will enable you to be successful in both keeping the team productive and providing the information needed to build trust and confidence with the Project Sponsors and Senior Executives you need to support your Agile implementation.

 Dave Prior explains how to use the teachings in Sun Tzu's masterpiece for success at work.
 While this presentation is geared towards in your role as a project manager, many of the lessons can be applied in other facets of day-to-day life to help you subtly manipulate a situation towards a desired outcome.

-Jennifer Russell moves past the current CSR fads and explains why you, as a project manager, should be concerned with corporate social responsibility.
+Jennifer Tharp moves past the current CSR fads and explains why you, as a project manager, should be concerned with corporate social responsibility.
 Learn how responsible and sustainable projects have a real impact on the success of your projects, your business, and ultimately your career.